Supporting People Living with Post-Traumatic Stress Disorder

-‘My client is suffering post traumatic stress disorder as a result of his work, and his maladaptive coping mechanism was to drink alcohol to escape the pain and distress he has been experiencing.’
+‘My client is suffering from post-traumatic stress disorder as a result of his work, and his maladaptive coping mechanism was to drink alcohol to escape the pain and distress he has been experiencing.’

 The hotel quickly erupted with cynical abuse and criticism:

-‘It’s just a weak excuse’
+‘It’s just a weak excuse.’

-‘Tell him to toughen up and take responsibility for his own behaviour’
+‘Tell him to toughen up and take responsibility for his own behaviour.’

-‘He knew what he was getting himself into when he became a copper’
+‘He knew what he was getting himself into when he became a copper.’

 Although you may have only heard of PTSD a relatively short time ago, it’s a phenomenon that we’ve been aware of and investigating since the late nineteenth century.
-Soldiers surviving the American Civil War who presented with cardiac symptoms but had a healthy heart were diagnosed with DaCosta’s Syndrome (Oglesby 1987).
+Soldiers surviving the American Civil War who presented with cardiac symptoms but had a healthy heart were diagnosed with DaCosta’s syndrome (Oglesby 1987).

-Other diagnoses post-war included neurological explanations such as shell shock and war neurosis (Crocq & Crocq 2000).
-In civilian populations, one term that was coined was railway spine to describe survivors of train accidents who were incapacitated despite not being physically injured (Bynum 2001).
+Other diagnoses post-war included neurological explanations such as ‘shell-shock’ and ‘war neurosis’ (Crocq & Crocq 2000).
+In civilian populations, one term that was coined was ‘railway spine’ to describe survivors of train accidents who were incapacitated despite not being physically injured (Bynum 2001).

 In 1980, in the American Psychiatric Association’s 3rd Edition of the Diagnostic and Statistical Manual, the stressor criterion was defined by the exposure to ‘a recognisable stressor that would evoke significant symptoms of distress in almost anyone’ (American Psychiatric Association 1980).

 According to the National Survey of Mental Health and Wellbeing, anxiety disorders are the biggest mental health condition in this country, with 14.4% of us meeting the diagnostic criteria for having an anxiety disorder, of which PTSD is one.
-Of that 14.4%, almost half is made up of people meeting the diagnostic criteria for having a diagnosis of post traumatic stress disorder (Australian Bureau of Statistics 2008).
+Of that 14.4%, almost half is made up of people meeting the diagnostic criteria for having a diagnosis of post-traumatic stress disorder (Australian Bureau of Statistics 2008).

-In real terms this means that as a nurse or midwife, you are more likely to be looking after a client with PTSD (6.4%) than you are someone with depression (6.2%) or with a substance use disorder (5.1%).
+In real terms, this means that as a healthcare worker, you are more likely to be looking after a client with PTSD (6.4%) than you are someone with depression (6.2%) or with a substance use disorder (5.1%).

 PTSD is complex.
 Anyone can develop it.
 It’s beyond their control and has nothing to do with their strength (or lack) of character, determination or inherent capabilities.
-The Australian Centre for Posttraumatic Mental Health describe it as:
+The Australian Centre for Post-Traumatic Mental Health describes it as:

 ‘A set of reactions that can develop in people who have experienced or witnessed an event which threatened their life or safety, or that of others around them, and led to feelings of intense fear, hopelessness or horror.’